Sonaion/hackHPI2024/README.md

 ## Task

 Write a program that accepts the input files of a city and creates an energy concept.
 The input files include city, generator, storage, pipeline, energy potential, and demand information.
 These are provided in the following files:
 [Potsdam](data/total_Potsdam.json)
 [Systems](data/systems.json)
 [Reference Load Profiles](data/loadprofiles/summer)

 The program should generate an output file indicating, for each area, which generators and storage facilities were built there.
 It should also specify how much energy is produced per hour and which pipelines or demands they cover.
 At the end, key metrics should be provided, such as the total investment costs, operating costs, and CO2 emissions generated by the concept.
+The quantity refers to the output and is calculated by {input in Kw}*{output.factor}

+The quantity of storages is based on their max capacity.

 Pipelines can only be drawn from and to points specified in the input files (streets or corners of buildings).

+## Disclaimer

+The potentials show how much energy can be generated per square meter of a certain type.
+The actual energy generation is limited by the available space in the area and the choosen Supplier.

+!!!
+Photovoltaics and Solarthermal can use the hole energy potential per square meter for one module.

+Suppliers are limited by the quantity.
+A Supplier which can output 1kW is one quantity.
+If we need to produce 2kW, we need to build 2 Suppliers. which means we need to pay the invest cost twice.
+All Units are given in kW. all Demands in [summer](data%2Floadprofiles%2Fsummer), [winter](data%2Floadprofiles%2Fwinter) are given in kW/m^2.

+The operatingCost and co2 are values that need to be paid for each use of an entity.

+Photovoltaics and Solarthermal have are not limited by their output, but bei their area.

 ## Output format

 The format should follow the [output_example.json](output_example.json).

 Output the following information in a JSON file:

 - Total investment costs
 - Total operating costs
 - Total CO2 emissions